TwixmixyJanet/horiSEOn-accessibility-refactor/README.md

 ## DESCRIPTION

-HoriSEOn | Social Solution Services - Code Refactor Starter Code Module 1 Challenge
+HoriSEOn | Social Solution Services - Code Refactor Starter Code - Module 1 Challenge

 ### HTML: Semantic Elements / Debugging & More
-- Updated the <div> to be a <header>
+- Updated the div to be a header
-- Updated the <div> to be a <nav>
+- Updated the div to be a nav
 -